rsadasiv/phrasefinder/README.md

 </dependency>
 ```

-Alternatively, if you want to build a .jar file without installing it, run
+Alternatively, if you want to build a .jar file without installing it, run:

 ```sh
 mvn package